 Step 6 – Complete Homework

 You will find your homework for each class on the Moodle Website.
 After you register for your course you will receive a confirmation email that will give you the information to access your class on Moodle.
 MNSOM uses two types of Text Overview homework assignments.
 One type is a traditional Bible Institute format in a Word docuemnt that you download and complete.
-The other type is online using the Moodle Learning Platform through a set of multiple choice quizzes (Faith & Action Series textbooks).
+The other type is online using the Moodle Learning Platform through a set of multiple choice questions (Faith & Action Series textbooks).
 You can find more information about the homework on our website here.

 Step 7 – Attend Class

 Classes meet one Saturday a month from 8:30 a.m. to 3:30 p.m.
 Registration begins at 8:00 a.m.
-It is important that you arrive on time and bring your homework (or copy of Moodle quiz answers if Faith & Action book), textbook, and computer or notebook to take notes.
+It is important that you arrive on time and bring your completed homework (or copy of Moodle quiz answers if Faith & Action book), textbook, and computer or notebook to take notes.
 Full-day attendance is required.
 A meal is provided.

 Step 8 – Internships